-- Unless otherwise indicated, game may be taken with longbow, crossbow, or any caliber handgun, rifle, shotgun (10 gauge or smaller), or airgun.
-Be safe and choose the appropriate method for the species.
-See Public Hunting Lands, page 38. - Game birds and game quadrupeds (except feral swine) may not be taken by trapping. - Electronic callers may be used while hunting, except while hunting migratory game birds (waterfowl, rails, and shorebirds) and wild turkeys.
+- Game birds and game quadrupeds (except feral swine) may not be taken by trapping. - Electronic callers may be used while hunting, except while hunting migratory game birds (waterfowl, rails, and shorebirds) and wild turkeys.
 It is lawful to use electronic callers for crow hunting. - Spotlighting of wild animals from vehicles, including illuminating with headlights, is prohibited.
 Spotlighting is illegal whether hunting implements are carried in the vehicle or not. - Persons hunting, trapping, or pursuing furbearing animals at night must carry a continuous white light visible for at least 1/4 mile.
 When two or more persons are hunting or trapping together for furbearing animals, only one light is required and may be carried by any member of the party.
 Persons hunting foxes, coyotes, or raccoons with a call from a stationary position may use a single beam of light of any color. - It is unlawful to possess a hunting device while training or working a dog pursuing coyotes from sunset to sunrise. - All hunting from motor vehicles, except boats and machinery being used in farm operations, is prohibited.
 Hunting small game and furbearers except mink, muskrat, otter, and beaver is lawful from a boat or powercraft.
 Aircraft or drones are prohibited in hunting or the aid of hunting for all game. - Poisoned or explosive arrows are unlawful.
-While hunting, it is unlawful to have attached to a longbow or crossbow any mechanical, electrical, or electronic device capable of projecting a beam of light.
-This does not include a device such as a range finder that utilizes nonvisible light.
+While hunting, it is unlawful to have attached to a longbow or crossbow any mechanical, electrical, or electronic device capable of projecting a visible beam of light.
+This does not include a device such as a range finder that utilizes nonvisible light. - It is unlawful to shoot from, on, across, or along a public road, highway, road berm, shoulder, or right-of-way. - Hunting any wild animal (except waterfowl) from 30 minutes before sunrise to 30 minutes after sunset during the

-- It is unlawful to shoot from, on, across, or along a public road or highway. - Hunting any wild animal (except water-fowl) from 30 minutes before sunrise to 30 minutes after sunset during the youth deer gun season, deer gun season, and the deer muzzleloader season is unlawful unless the hunter is visibly wearing a vest, coat, jacket, or coveralls that are either solid hunter orange or camouflage hunter orange.
+- youth deer gun season, deer gun season, and the deer muzzleloader season is unlawful unless the hunter is visibly wearing a vest, coat, jacket, or coveralls that are either solid hunter orange or camouflage hunter orange.
 This requirement applies statewide on both public and private land. - Longbows and crossbows may be used to take legal game.
 Longbow hunters may use a hand-held mechanical release or a mechanical device with a working safety.
-Crossbows may be cocked with a device, but it must have a working safety and a stock more than 25 inches long. - All hunters younger than 16 years old need to be accompanied by an adult.
+Crossbows may be cocked with a device, but it must have a working safety. - All hunters younger than 16 years old need to be accompanied by an adult.
 It is unlawful for the responsible adult to allow a person under 16 years of age to hunt alone. - The holder of an all-purpose vehicle permit may hunt wild quadrupeds or game birds from a vehicle while on private property.
 Go to wildohio.gov for more information.